background grid image

 Binary caching is truly one of the most wonderful core features of Nix.
 It enables you to fetch the build results of derivations rather than building them locally, which makes just about everything you do with Nix—development environments, package builds, continuous integrations runs—so much faster that Nix without caching is essentially a different, lesser tool.
 But despite our love for Nix caching, we’ve believed that existing caching solutions are not suitable for secure, production use cases.
 And so we’ve opted to build something better.

 Today, we’re excited to announce FlakeHub Cache, a powerful new caching concept from us at Determinate Systems that offers robust per-flake access control.
 FlakeHub Cache is currently in private beta and we’re actively iterating on the implementation and seeking design partners to try it out.
-You can sign up for the beta right here and we’ll let you know next steps very soon:
+You can sign up for the beta right here and we’ll let you know next steps soon:

 Register for the FlakeHub Cache private beta